 - Stuffed tofu of the She (she) people

-The She are mainly found in Fuan in Fujian, Jingning in Zhejiang, Guangdong, Jiangxi, Anhui and other areas.
+The She is mainly found in Fuan in Fujian, Jingning in Zhejiang, Guangdong, Jiangxi, Anhui, and other areas.

 - Fish wrapped in leeks of the Shui ethnic group